hanseuljun/hololens-cpp-modules/README.md

 # hololens-cpp-modules

-Since it was difficult to find any reusable code for UWP based c++ HoloLens applications, I would like to share mine.
+Since it was difficult to find any reusable code for UWP based C++ HoloLens applications, I would like to share mine.

 Currently, this repository has 2 modules: LocatableCameraModule and SpatialMappingModule.